rlmoser99/ruby_rspec_TOP/proposal.md

 ## Additional

+Early on I had told a few people about this repo in the #ruby-testing channel.
+And I have privately told a few students about it.
+At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, Natty, and msespos have or are currently going through them.

 Earlier in the Ruby curriculum, we learn that we can make any method private that is not accessed outside of the class.

+The Sandi Metz video instructs that methods that send messages to other objects should be tested that the method is sent.

 However, what should happen when there is a private method that is also critical to the project?
 For example, my tic_tac_toe game class.
 Everything but one method is private.
 However, 'critical methods' are now private, like creating two players, switching the current players, and taking turns until specific board conditions.